Transformers for Charged Particle Track Reconstruction in High Energy Physics: Related Work

-\paragraph{Experimental Transformer approaches} Transformers have been explored for track reconstruction in previous works \cite{2024arXiv240707179C,2024arXiv240210239H,2024arXiv240721290M}, which either directly classify hits or rely on modelling tracks as a sequence of hits and training autoregressive models.
-Detailed comparisons with these approaches are omitted as they have not yet been validated on the full TrackML dataset or do not fully characterise tracking performance in terms of efficiency, fake-rate and timing.
+\paragraph{Experimental Transformer approaches} Early explorations of Transformers for track reconstruction \cite{2024arXiv240707179C,2024arXiv240210239H,2024arXiv240721290M,miao2024localitysensitivehashingbasedefficientpoint} have typically focused on direct hit classification or sequential modeling of tracks with autoregressive models.
+Detailed comparisons are often challenging as these works may not have been validated on the full-scale TrackML dataset or may not fully characterise performance across tracking efficiency, fake rate, and timing.

-\paragraph{Computer Vision} Recent advancements in computer vision, particularly in object detection and instance segmentation, offer a promising alternative to the geometric deep learning techniques used by existing ML-based track reconstruction efforts.
-In computer vision, object detection has evolved from simple bounding box prediction \cite{2015arXiv150602640R,2020arXiv200512872C} to sophisticated pixel-level instance segmentation \cite{2017arXiv170306870H,maskformer}.
-The \maskformer architecture \cite{maskformer,mask2former}, built on Transformer networks \cite{VaswaniAttention}, has been particularly successful in simultaneously handling semantic and instance segmentation tasks.
-This approach distinguishes multiple instances of the same object class through unique instance masks while maintaining shared class labels —- a capability directly relevant to particle track reconstruction.
-By replacing the image pixels with an unordered set of hits and the image-depicted objects with charged particle tracks, we can leverage the \maskformer architecture to address the challenges of track reconstruction.

-\paragraph{MaskFormers in High Energy Physics} The utility of computer vision approaches in particle physics was recently demonstrated in \rcite{van2023vertex}, which successfully adapted the \maskformer architecture to reconstruct displaced secondary decay vertices.
-While particle physics tasks have traditionally relied on specialised architectures designed for specific problems, this work showed that a single versatile architecture can effectively handle unordered sets of particle physics data, successfully identifying and characterising multiple vertices within jets.
-We extend this by applying the same architectural foundation to the distinct challenge of track reconstruction.
-The successful application of a common architecture to two different reconstruction tasks -— vertex finding and track reconstruction —- suggests a promising path toward more unified approaches in particle physics reconstruction, potentially reducing the field's reliance on task-specific solutions.
+\paragraph{MaskFormers} Recent computer vision advancements, including bounding box prediction \cite{2015arXiv150602640R,2020arXiv200512872C} and sophisticated instance segmentation \cite{2017arXiv170306870H,maskformer}, offer promising alternatives to geometric deep learning for ML-based track reconstruction.
+When analysing objects depicted within images, the MaskFormer architecture \cite{maskformer,mask2former} effectively identifies multiple instances of the same object class.
+It achieves this by assigning pixels to distinct object instances, each represented by a unique segmentation mask.
+By replacing the image pixels with an unordered set of hits and the image-depicted objects with charged particle tracks, we leverage MaskFormers to address the challenges of track reconstruction.
+The utility of MaskFormers in HEP was recently demonstrated in \rcite{van2023vertex}, which successfully adapted the \maskformer architecture to reconstruct displaced secondary decay vertices.
+In this work, we apply the same architectural foundation to the distinct challenge of track reconstruction.
+The successful application of a common architecture to two different reconstruction tasks (vertex finding and track reconstruction) suggests a promising path towards more unified and less task-specific approaches in particle physics reconstruction.